art-media-platform/amp.SDK/README.md

 ## A Next Generation

 Previous [generations](https://github.com/plan-systems/plan-go/tags) of this work went into production in 2019 to become [PLAN 3D](https://plan-systems.org/plan-technology-components/).
-This past and present [architecture](https://github.com/plan-systems/design-docs), though ambitious, is being increasingly recognized as the inevitable step in the evolution of 3D applications.
+This [architecture](https://github.com/plan-systems/design-docs) trajectory, though ambitious, is being increasingly recognized as the next inevitable step in the evolution of 3D application building.

-In a world where AI-assisted exploits will only get worse, our [security model](https://github.com/plan-systems/design-docs/blob/master/PLAN-Proof-of-Correctness.md) prioritizes security and privacy.
+In a world where AI-assisted exploits will only worsen, our [security model](https://github.com/plan-systems/design-docs/blob/master/PLAN-Proof-of-Correctness.md) prioritizes security and privacy.
 It uses a nested containers and offers "state-grade" protection — all while the client runtime delivers rich, native 3D experiences for business, organizations, and creatives.

 ### Spatial Web

 This framework offers in-app web browsing that pairs powerfully with spatial linking.
 Frameworks such as [Webview](https://developer.vuplex.com/webview/overview) are just another component in the Amp client, allowing your app to have an embedded web browser out of the box.
 This allows URLs and web experiences to be linked spatially or from multiple map locations.

-### Geo/Spatial Linking
+### Geo-Spatial Linking

 Geographic and spatial-centric applications such as GIS, CAD, and BIM, are everywhere in modern construction and real-time logistics.
 Amp's 3D client natively integrates [maps and locations](https://infinity-code.com/assets/online-maps), allowing you to unify location-based linking, spatially precise environments, and first-class 3D asset integration.